aaaaus/survey-shark-backend/HOWTO.md

 ### Defensive Code (pre-processing)

 - The post requests from SendGrid will contain objects for all click events.
 To help us, we are going to install two libraries: `npm install --save lodash path-parser`

+- The post route '/api/surveys/webhooks' contains logic for singling out only click events in which the URL corresponds to one of the answers (yes/no), filtering out undefined events, and duplicate events.
+Lodash chain helper used to refactor this code.

+### Proper querying of database

+- Ideally we want to minimize the amount of records being transferred between the Express server and DB.
+We want to execute as much search logic within MONGO before pulling data over.
+For example, you would want to avoid fetching the entire survey from the DB as that instance would come with the entire subdocument collection of recipients (lots of data).